awsdocs/amazon-ec2-user-guide/doc_source/ebs-modifying-snapshot-permissions.md

 1. Choose **Encryption keys** in the navigation pane\.

-1. Choose the alias of the custom key that you used to encrypt the snapshot\.
+1. Choose the alias of the customer managed key that you used to encrypt the snapshot\.

-1. For each AWS account, choose **Add External Accounts** and type the AWS account ID where prompted\.
+1. For each AWS account, choose **Add External Accounts** and enter the AWS account ID where prompted\.
 When you have added all AWS accounts, choose **Save Changes**\.

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.